0xmahdirostami/audits/README.md

 # mahdiRostami's security audits and findings
-### I have availability for smart contract Security Audits PPV (pay-per-vulnerability), and Testing.
+### I have availability for Priave Smart Contract Security Audits (pay-per-vulnerability), and Testing.
 ##### Reach out to me on [Twitter](https://twitter.com/0xmahdirostami) OR Rostamimahdi1997@gmail.com.

 ***